 - Plethora of plugins

 - Not great for mobile hybrid app/website

-Froala is fast and lightweight with a beautiful UI but yet manages to bring all the features one might be looking for in a WYSIWYG HTML editor.
-If you are okay without the source code and support, the free version will serve you just fine, else you know what to do; it doesn’t get better than this.
+Froala is fast and lightweight with a beautiful UI but still manages to bring all the features one might be looking for in a WYSIWYG HTML editor.
+If you are okay without the source code and support, the free version will serve you just fine, else you know what to do.

 1. MediumEditor is an open source clone of the inline WYSIWYG editor for Medium.com.
 It is dead simple, lightweight and comes without any dependencies.
 Although it is not that powerful, it could function as a great inline editing tool for text or text related documents.

 2. Atom’s HTML Preview package allows you to add a preview pane in which you can have a live preview of your HTML code, which can be very helpful for developers.
 While this is definitely not for beginners, it’s a great package to add to your existing workflow if you already do programming in HTML.

 Best WYSIWYG HTML Editor Open Source

 While HTML is still the more powerful way of building a website and much more intricate stuff is possible with it, WYSIWYG editors have secured a place of their own.
 Learning to code requires a lot of investment of time and energy and might not make sense for everyone.
 If you have prior experience in programming and no time to learn, you can absolutely get away by using a WYSIWYG HTML editor open source.